flynnbui/UserDataHub/README.md

-Template for RabbitMQ Producer in .Net 8
+Template for UserDataHub Producer using RabbitMQ in .Net 8